rubenchenevat/rubenchenevat.github.io/_pages/cv.md

 ### Working papers

-* "Structures of optimal solutions for a model of crop irrigation under biological and operating constraints"\
+* "Optimal structures for a model of crop irrigation with state constraints"\
   Ruben Chenevat, Bruno Cheviron, Sébastien Roux, Alain Rapaport\
   _(in progress)_